 Feng Zhang

-Zhang received his A.B. in chemistry and physics from Harvard College and his Ph.D. in chemistry and bioengineering from Stanford University.
+Zhang received his A.B. in chemistry and physics from Harvard College and his Ph.D. in chemistry from Stanford University.